CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/requiredfields.md

         - Audio: `audio/mp3`
         - Video: `video/mp4`

+#### Required Fields for YouTube Objects

+- **youtubeid** *(Only required if your collection contains YouTube videos)*:
+    - This is the unique string assigned to a video when it is uploaded to YouTube.
+An easy way to find this is to look at the url for your YouTube video.
+The ID will be the string attached to the end of this url: https://www.youtube.com/watch?v=
+    - Example Input: `sHhk1eAgopU`

 #### Required Fields for GH and SA

 - **filename**:
     - This is the digital object's filename, including the name itself as well as the object's file extension.
 Each filename property should have a single value and end with a file extension.
+    - The filename should be a **lowercase unique string with no spaces or special characters**.
+Underscores (`_`) are okay; **slashes (`/`) and hyphens (`-`) should NOT be used in this field**.
-YouTube objects will not usually have a value in this field.
+    - Records for YouTube objects will not usually have a value in this field.
     - *Common Extension Options*: `.jpg`, `.pdf`, `.mp3`
     - Example Input: `letter001.pdf`